chanijjani/image-filters/README.md

 make grayscale
 ```

-Finally, the whole suite can be compiled from the RT-Bench folder by typing:
+Finally, the whole suite can be compiled directly from the RT-Bench root folder by typing:
 ```{.sh}
 make compile-image-filters
 ```

-By default, it will compile for `x86` platform with `gcc` and assumes RT-Bench is the parent folder.
+By default, it will compile for the ISA of the platform in use (i.e., call to `gcc`) and assumes RT-Bench is the parent folder.
 Append these options to the `make` command to tailor compilation to your needs

 - ```CC=<compiler>``` for cross-compiling
 - ```RTBENCH_PATH=<path/to/rtbench/repository>``` to specify the location of the RT-bench project/repository used
-- ```CORE=CORTEX_A53``` to enable performance counters features
+- ```CORE=<core-model>``` to enable performance counters features

+See the compilation flags guide in the [RT-Bench wiki](https://rt-bench.gitlab.io/rt-bench/compilation.html) for further details.

 #### Example